felipestanzani/JToon/README.md

 For `encodeJson` overloads:

 - `json` – A valid JSON string to be parsed and encoded.
 Invalid or blank JSON throws `IllegalArgumentException`.

+For `encodeXml` overloads:

+- `xml` – A valid XML string to be parsed and encoded.
+Invalid or blank XML throws `IllegalArgumentException`.

 **Returns:**